 The conclusion for Zimbabwe must be that access to data is satisfactory and there is a large degree of openness.
 However, considerable divergences between data from various sources entail that for analytical purposes material should be obtained from one source.
-As shown in table 3.1.9, Zimbabwe has reduced its military expenditure in relation to social expenditure to a little less than 42 per cent in 1991.
+According to the SIPRI the military burden peaked in 1987 and has fallen since.
+The most recent figures from the IISS, however, indicates that this downward trend has been reversed.
+The budget for the fiscal year 1996/1997 shows a slight nominal increase in military expenditures.
+This entails a real decrease, however, since the inflation rate is expected to be around 20 per cent.
+As shown in table 3.1.11, Zimbabwe has reduced its military expenditure in relation to social expenditure to a little less than 42 per cent in 1991.
 The country's position was relatively favourable with regard to social indicators, but infant mortality rose sharply in 1993, to 6.7 per cent.
 This is probably due more to the difficulties experienced by the country, including a protracted drought, than increasing militarization.
+For 1994 the infant mortality was reduced to 5.4 per cent.
 The education rate is very high, and it is obvious that the authorities are giving priority to having as many people as possible receive a primary education inasmuch as a greater number of pupils are enrolled outside their relevant grade level.